 This is a very worrying ECG demonstrating massive anterolateral STEMI with “tombstone” morphology:

-This ECG pattern is seen in proximal LAD occlusion and indicates a large territory infarction with a poor LV ejection fraction and high likelihood of cardiogenic shock and death, and require aggressive management both pre-hospital and in the emergency department setting.
+This ECG pattern is seen in proximal LAD occlusion and indicates a large territory infarction with a poor LV ejection fraction.
+These patients are at high likelihood of ventricular fibrillation (VF), cardiogenic shock and death, and require aggressive management both pre-hospital and in the emergency department setting.

 Check out the other “widow maker” ECG patterns:

 Massive ST elevation often merges with hyperacute T waves in these patterns creating the appearance of a broad QRS complex – this can be mistaken for hyperkalaemia or a broad complex tachycardia.